The Health & the Public Interest Seminar Series

 November 29th: Shawneequa Callier, JD: Justice and Equity Considerations in Precision Medicine and Public Health

-The M.S.
-Health and the Public Interest Seminar Series is a forum in which students, faculty, and the community can engage with key leaders in health care research, policy, and advocacy.
-This series is free and open to the public.
-Please visit our Youtube channel for recorded seminars
+The Master of Science in the Health and the Public Interest Seminar Series is a forum in which Georgetown students, faculty, and the general public engage with key leaders in healthcare research, policy, and advocacy.
+This series is free.

-The talk is also open to prospective students, the Georgetown community and interested members of the general public.
-The Zoom lectures meet Wednesdays at 12pm-1:30pm, online.
-Speakers usually present for 30 minutes to an hour, and then answer questions for half an hour or so.
-Questions may not be limited to the topic discussed – students may ask, for example, what kind of training prepared you to do what you do.
+The talk is also open to prospective students, the Georgetown community, and interested members of the general public.
+The 90-minute-long virtual lectures are held on Wednesdays from 12pm to 1:15pm EST. Speakers usually present for 30 minutes to an hour and then answer questions for half an hour.
+Questions are usually not limited to the topic discussed.

 Past speakers include Lucille Adams-Campbell PhD, Gary Schwitzer from Health News Review, Sara Rosenbaum JD, and Joel Teitelbaum JD from George Washington University, Peter Lurie of Center for Science in the Public Interest, and Cindy Pearson from National Women’s Health Network.

 Please visit our Youtube channel for recorded past seminars and checkout our speakers from previous semesters below.